Debodip-cloud/Bristol-Frequent-Batch-Stock-Exchange/README.md

 ## Config

-Market sessions ran in TBSE can be configured by editing ```config.py```.
+Market sessions ran in BFBSE can be configured by editing ```config.py```.
 It should be noted that lines 60 onwards are for verifying the content of the configuration file and should not be changed.
 These lines will alert the user if they have misconfigured TBSE.

-The comments within the config file should be enough for a user to understand how to configure TBSE, any missing information should be found in the [BSE Guide](https://github.com/davecliff/BristolStockExchange/blob/master/BSEguide1.2e.pdf "BSE Guide") which describes things like the different stepmodes and timemodes available.
+The comments within the config file should be enough for a user to understand how to configure BFBSE, any missing information should be found in the [BSE Guide](https://github.com/davecliff/BristolStockExchange/blob/master/BSEguide1.2e.pdf "BSE Guide") which describes things like the different stepmodes and timemodes available.

 ## License
 The code is open-sourced via the [MIT](http://opensource.org/licenses/mit-license.php) Licence: see the LICENSE file for full text.